MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

 Returns an **Integer** where the returned value will indicate one of the following things, the choice of which depending upon the parameter passed:
 1) The subtype of a [**Variant**](../../Glossary/vbe-glossary.md#variant-data-type) [variable](../../Glossary/vbe-glossary.md#variable)/[expression](../../glossary/vbe-glossary.md#expression).
-2) The type or lack of type for an object's default member's return value where the object is one returned by a **Variant** expression or is the value of a **Variant** variable.
+2) The type or lack of type for an object's default member's return value where the object is one returned by the evaluation of a **Variant** expression or variable.
 3) The **Variant** special value that a **Variant** expression or variable evaluates to.

 ## Syntax